-The fair value of the Debt Securities category at June 30, 2023, was determined based on Level 1, Level 2, and Level 3 inputs.
+The fair value of the Debt Securities category at June 30, 2024, was determined based on Level 1 and Level 2 inputs.
 The university utilizes third-party pricing services and guidance provided by custodians and trading counterparties for fair value estimates of these investments.
 In addition, it takes into account the nature of the securities, trading activity, and availability of comparable securities in the marketplace.
 The fair value of U.S. Treasury and Agency securities, as well as corporate bonds was based on Level 1 and Level 2 inputs.
-Commercial paper holdings were valued using Level 3 inputs.